polifonia-project/stories/Mark: Computational Musicologist/Mark#1_FolkMusic.md

 CQ5: Who (which source) attributed composition X to composer Y?

-CQ6: Retrieve all known concordances (same composition/tune in another source).
+CQ6: Which are all known concordances (same composition/tune in another source)?

 CQ7: Which concordances of composition X have a composer name associated?